-How to Easily Make Greek-Style Doughnuts (Loukoumades)
+Easy Greek-Style Doughnuts (Loukoumades)

 Most of us enjoy a nice doughnut every now and again.
-I love these Greek-style doughnuts (loukoumades), and I am also rather partial to those raspberry jam-filled, sugar-coated ones too.
+I love these Greek-style doughnuts (loukoumades), and I am also rather partial to those raspberry-jam-filled, sugar-coated ones too.
 Choices, choices!!

-- 500gr strong bread flour.
+- 500 grams strong bread flour

-- 1 teaspoon salt.
+- 1 teaspoon salt

-- 1 teaspoon sugar.
+- 1 teaspoon sugar

-- 450ml warm water (approx)
+- 450 milliliters warm water (approximately)

 - Sieve the flour into a large bowl.

 - Add the salt, sugar and yeast (if using fresh yeast there is no need to ferment it) to the flour and combine all together.

 - The warm water should be comfortably warm for your fingers.
 If you have a food thermometer, the water should be around 42˚C. The water must be warm enough to activate the yeast, but not so hot as to kill it!

 - Add the warm water to your flour, yeast, salt and sugar.
 Beating it together using a mixer, if you are lazy like me or if you are feeling strong enough you can give it a good beating with a wooden spoon.
 I recommend using a mixer, you'll see why!
 (Picture 3 Below)

 - Beat the batter hard until you notice bubbles starting to come to the top of the batter—this is the yeast doing its bit.
 (Picture 4 Below)

 - The batter should also be of a soft dropping consistency, (Picture 5 Below) if the batter is not thick enough carefully add a little more strong bread flour until it is the correct consistency and if the batter is too thick add a drop of warm water until the batter is dropping slowly off of the beaters or from the spoon you have used.